Hywan/Marvirc/README.md

 same time, including private discussions.

-A PCRE pattern representing channels, where the bot can be invited, can be provided through the `-f`/``--channel-filter` option.
+A PCRE pattern representing channels, where the bot can be invited, can be provided through the `-f`/`--channel-filter` option.
 Thus, you can control where the bot will interact when someone runs:

-    > /invite Marvirc
+    Someone> /invite Marvirc

 For example, with: